grycap/im/doc/source/radl.rst

    ``7.1.2``.

 ``disk.0.os.credentials.username = <string>`` and ``disk.0.os.credentials.password = <string>``
-   Set a valid username and password to access the operating system.
+   Set a valid username and password to access the operating system with sudo privileges.

 ``disk.0.os.credentials.public_key = <string>`` and ``disk.0.os.credentials.private_key = <string>``
-   Set a valid public-private keypair to access the operating system.
+   Set a valid public-private keypair to access the operating system with sudo privileges.

+``disk.0.os.credentials.new.password = <string>`` and ``disk.0.os.credentials.new.private_key = <string>``
+   Changes the credentials of the user with admin privileges.

 ``disk.<diskId>.applications contains (name=<string>, version=<string>, preinstalled=yes|no)``
    Set that the disk must have installed the application with name ``name``.